alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2024-08-02-ruling-on-political-parties.md

 locale: en
 category: [fatwas,sects]
 note: true
-excerpt: "It is not permissible for Muslims to divide into separate religious groups and parties, with members cursing and fighting each other."
+summary: "It is not permissible for Muslims to divide into separate religious groups and parties, with members cursing and fighting each other."
 group1: true
 ---